jdc20181/BeffsBrowser/README.md

 # Announcments

+**Release Delayed for a long time**

+A sudden error, forced the removal of several key features of BB, with that said, until it is resolved and those are restored, BeffsBrowser is going into inactive mode.

 **Version 2.2 will be coming soon!**

 Development on the next release has begun, in the next release you will need to uninstall one last time, as I am switching to a professional version of the installer, provided for open source projects by Advance Installer.